 We looked at where each of the school's admitted students lived before attending in order to come up with the geographic diversity ranking.

 About 30.5% of the students attending Alderson Broaddus University come from within West Virginia.
 This puts Alderson Broaddus University's level of geographic diversity above the national average and gives it a national geographic diversity ranking of #502.

 The undergraduate student body is split among 21 states (may include Washington D.C.), as shown in the chart below.

 There is a medium sized community of about 42 international students at Alderson Broaddus University representing at least 15 countries.
 Go to the Alderson Broaddus University International Student Page for more information.

 Would you prefer a school where the student body represents a blend of different ages and generations, or would you prefer a school where most students are the same age as you?

-Traditionally, undergraduate students range in age from 18 to 22.
-At Alderson Broaddus College, 79.8% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Alderson - Broaddus University #2,681 in the nation for student age diversity.
+Traditionally, students range in age from 18 to 21.
+At Alderson Broaddus University, 83.1% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Alderson Broaddus University #3,531 in the nation for student age diversity.

-The chart below displays the age range of the undergraduate student body at Alderson - Broaddus University.
+The chart below displays the age range of the student body at Alderson Broaddus University.

 Questions About Diversity

 - What do we mean when we refer to diversity in college?